Nitrokey/nethsm-coreboot/Documentation/security/intel/acm.md

 ## Retrieving ACMs

-The ACMs can be downloaded on Intel's website:
+The ACMs for TXT can be downloaded on Intel's website:
 [Intel Trusted Execution Technology](https://software.intel.com/en-us/articles/intel-trusted-execution-technology)

 If you want to extract the BLOB from vendor firmware you can search for the string ``LCP_POLICY_DATA`` or ``TXT``.

+BootGuard ACMs are not publicly distributed and need a signed Non-Disclosure Agreement (NDA) with Intel.

 ## Header